ranchimall/RanchiMallTasks/README.md

 # Preparation
 1. Participants should learn basic rules for editing GitHub wiki by watching this 3 minute video https://www.youtube.com/watch?v=bnMl0d-RcPQ
+2. Particpants should also know how to write GitHub Readme by understanding its markup language here https://www.youtube.com/watch?v=eJojC3lSkwg

 # List of Projects
 1. PHP -- Enabling FLO Based Authentication in RanchiMall Centralized Exchange